Camille Wardrop Alleyne

 Camille Wardrop Alleyne (born Port-of-Spain, Trinidad, October 12, 1966) is an American aerospace engineer, space scientist, and science ambassador.
-She is the Associate Program Scientist for the international Space Station at NASA's Johnson Space Center in Houston, Texas.
+She is the Founder, CEO and President of Arusha Space, LLC., a geospatial analytics and global space consulting company that uses space-enabled technologies for solving Earth's challenges.
+Prior to starting her company, Alleyne spent 29 years working for the US Government advancing space and aerospace technologies at NASA and Department of Defense.

 Education and early career

 Alleyne was born and raised in Port of Spain, Trinidad and Tobago.
 She studied at Howard University in Washington, D.C. where she earned her Bachelor of Science in mechanical engineering with an aerospace option.
 Because her hopes of working for NASA were delayed after her she finished her undergraduate study, Alleyne decided to pursue a Masters from Florida A&M University in mechanical engineering with a specialization in composite materials.

 Alleyne was one of two persons in her program recruited by NASA to work at the Kennedy Space Center as a flight systems engineer.
 She worked there for two years before she attended the University of Maryland to pursue another Masters in aerospace engineering with a specialization in hypersonic aerodynamics and propulsion.
 After graduating with her second Masters, she was recruited to work at the Naval Sea Systems Command on ship missile systems.
 She was then offered a position at the Missile Defense Agency under the U.S. Department of Defense to work on several ballistic missile defense projects as an aerospace systems engineer.
 These projects included the Ground-Based Midcourse Interceptor and Aegis Weapon System.
 Alleyne's work with the Department of Defense spanned eight years.